techie2000/ring-mqtt/README.md

 ![ring-mqtt-logo](https://raw.githubusercontent.com/tsightler/ring-mqtt/dev/images/ring-mqtt-logo.png)

-This script leverages the excellent [ring-client-api](https://github.com/dgreif/ring) to provide a bridge between MQTT and suppoted Ring devices such as alarm control panel, lights and cameras ([full list of supported devices and features](#current-features)).
+This script leverages the excellent [ring-client-api](https://github.com/dgreif/ring) to provide a bridge between MQTT and supported Ring devices such as alarm control panel, lights and cameras ([full list of supported devices and features](#current-features)).
 It also provides support for Home Assistant style MQTT auto-discovery which allows for easy Home Assistant integration with minimal configuration (requires Home Assistant MQTT integration to be enabled).
 This also includes an optional [Home Assistant Addon](https://github.com/tsightler/ring-mqtt-ha-addon) for users of HassOS/Home Assistant Installer.
 It can also be used with any other tool capable of working with MQTT as it provides consistent topic naming based on location/device ID.

 ## Installation
 Starting with the 4.0.0 release of ring-mqtt, Docker is the recommended installation method, however, standard, non-Docker installation is still fully supported.
 Please skip to the [Standard Install](#standard-install) section for details on this install method.

 ### Docker Install
-For Docker installtion details, please read this section entirely.
+For Docker installation details, please read this section entirely.
 While it is possible to build the image locally from the included Dockerfile, it is recommended to install and update by pulling the official image directly from Docker Hub.
 You can pull the image with the following command:
 ```
 docker pull tsightler/ring-mqtt
 ```